EngineerBetter/engineerbetter-hugo/content/blog/quarks-quickstart.md

 docker push engineerbetter/concourse:opensuse-42.3-51.g7fef1b7-30.95-7.0.0_374.gb8e8e6af-6.4.1
 ```

-If you're going to be building images with Fissile via CI, we have a [reusable Concourse task and Bash script](https://github.com/EngineerBetter/quarks-spike/blob/master/tasks/build-dockerhub.sh) for that.
+If you're going to be building images with Fissile via CI, we have a [reusable Concourse task and Bash script](https://github.com/EngineerBetter/fissile-build-image) for that.

-### 3. Get your resources ready
+### 3. Create ConfigMaps

-### The BOSH Manifest
+### 3.1 The BOSH Manifest
 This will look similar to the BOSH deployment manifest you're used to, but in this case it's a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) - a first class Kubernetes resource.
 Some translation _is_ need to adapt a BOSH deployment manifest for use with Quarks, but this conversion it covered in detail in the Quarks [documentation](https://quarks.suse.dev/docs/core-tasks/from_bosh_to_kube/#example-deployment-manifest-conversion-details).

 For these sections it's useful to have an example open for reference, this [Redis deployment](https://github.com/cloudfoundry-community/redis-boshrelease/blob/master/quarks/deployment.yaml) from Dr Nic is a good example.